|

 Cozzens says:

 "Carter brings...
-Civil War conflict to life in a manner that no novelist since Joseph Pennell [a century ago]."--Peter Cozzens, author of No Better Place to Die: The Battle of Stones River "Crackles with action, suspense, and drama." --Booklist "Rendered with the creative force that amounts to a sense of mission."--Kirkus Reviews (starred) "This
+Civil War conflict to life in a manner that no novelist since Joseph Pennell [a century ago] has done."--Peter Cozzens, author of No Better Place to Die: The Battle of Stones River "Crackles with action, suspense, and drama." --Booklist "Rendered with the creative force that amounts to a sense of mission."--Kirkus Reviews (starred) "This

 monumentally ambitious novel covers in exquisite and graphic detail one